kucerarichard/SaltedJBoss/README.md

                 False
         success:
             True
-... blah blah blah a lot of detail, go get a cup of coffee -- later use jobs.lookup_jid | less to review
+... a lot of detail ... later use jobs.lookup_jid | less to review
 ```

 ## Notes